dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2048: It is crucial to control aspects we can influence.
+### T2048: Taking responsibility for our actions is crucial instead of blaming bad luck.

 |Support|
 |---|